nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Ensure consistency between inventory and order data _(e.g, automatically updating in-stock quantities on marking orders as paid/delivered)_

-Currently, **TrackO** only supports tracking inventory items that are countable by units _(e.g. 1 apple, 2 cookies, etc)_.
+Currently, **TrackO** only supports tracking inventory items that are countable by units _(e.g. 1 apple, 2 cookies, etc.)_.
-Our development team will introduce more powerful inventory tracking functionalities _(e.g. by weight, by litres, etc)_ in future enhancements of the product (stay tuned!).
+Our development team will introduce more powerful inventory tracking functionalities _(e.g. by weight, by litres, etc.)_ in future enhancements of the product (stay tuned!).

 Interested?
 Jump straight to our [Quick Start section](#quick-start) to get started now!